 If two suction lines are installed a single sump, the flow paths may interact, reducing the efficiency of one or both pumps.
-To avoid this, position the suction inlets so that they are separated by a distance equal to at least 3 times the diameter of the suction pipe.
+To avoid this, position the suction inlets so that a distance equal to at least 3 times the diameter of the suction pipe separates them.